Que la terre nous soit légère

 This book travels

 Found Que la terre nous soit légère in a public book box?
 Someone left it there for you.
-Not by chance.
-By conviction.

 Each copy carries a handwritten message from the author, a date, a place.
 Yours has a story.
 And that story continues with you.